Wolfson Research Institute: Notable research

 In 2007, research at the institution found that implementation of the Disability Discrimination Act, intended to reduce discrimination against disabled people, had actually had the effect of reducing employment of disabled people.
-This effect was concentrated on the least skilled occupational sectors, with no significant decrease being seem in professional occupations.
+This effect was concentrated on the least skilled occupational sectors, with no significant decrease being seen in professional occupations.

 In 2010, a review by the institute of ten independent studies found that workers who have more control over their working hours through flexible working policies are better rested and less stressed, leading to better health.

 In 2013, analysis by the institute of the plans for resource allocation within NHS England found that the plans would decrease spending in poorer areas with worse health outcomes and increase spending in richer, healthier areas.
 According to academics from the institute quoted in the national press, this would "undermine the principle of 'equal opportunity of access for equal need'".

 In 2014, research by the institute in collaboration with the universities of Liverpool, West of Scotland, Glasgow and Edinburgh found that rising inequality, unemployment, welfare cuts and housing policies under the government of Margaret Thatcher caused 30,000 premature deaths and led to lasting regional disparities in health and life expectancy.